-Protecting Children During Ocean and Monmouth County Divorce
+Protecting Children During Divorce in Ocean and Monmouth County Divorce

 A key part of any parent’s job is to provide a stable home for their children.
 Parents want to provide positive life experiences and ensure that their children are supported physically, mentally and emotionally.
 During a divorce, there are several strategies that can help a family achieve these goals, even when adjusting to new living situations and daily routines.
 Well-meaning parents may want to shield their children from all aspects of a divorce, however, establishing ways to communicate openly with children about the changes they are experiencing may be more beneficial.

 Scientific American cites research by Paul R. Amato,1 noting that “negative effects of marital disruption on children have been exaggerated and that most children recover without long-term harm.”
 As a divorcing parent, there are things you can do to protect your children from the disruptive aspects of divorce while ensuring a favorable outcome.

 Although divorce affects many children in the short term, the vast majority of children adjust to the changes accompanying divorce without any negative long-term effects.
 Research suggests that children whose parents divorce from a struggling marriage have more positive outcomes than children whose parents opt to stay in a struggling relationship for fear of exposing the children to the pressures of divorce.
 Positive, healthy lifestyles and relationships, even if they require some transitions and adjustments, set a much better example for children to follow.